RetroShare/docs/docs/developer/retrosharemobile.md

    it should now tell all (but maybe chrome) is OK.

 # RetroShare Mobile: Prepare Project
-1. Git: clone RetroShare mobile locally as RSMobileDir  (https://github.com/RetroShare/retroshare-mobile)
-2. Open Flutter Console
+1. Open Flutter Console
-3. CD to RetroShare mobile dir and type:
+2. CD to RetroShare mobile dir and type:
 ```
    flutter pub get
 ```
    to update the flutter package dependancies as need in the project.

-4. Alternative: open the RSMobileDir in Android Studio
+3. Alternative: open the RSMobileDir in Android Studio

 # Activate USB Debug Mode of the mobile
-5. in settings type usb in search
+4. in settings type usb in search
-6. select usb-debugging
+5. select usb-debugging
-7. activate it
+6. activate it
-8. Plug the mobile with usb to the pc
+7. Plug the mobile with usb to the pc
-9. if this is the frist time a dialog appears to accepts the key
+8. if this is the frist time a dialog appears to accepts the key
-10. check in flutter console if the device is available:
+9. check in flutter console if the device is available:
 ```
     flutter devices
 ```